JetBrains/svg-mixer/README.md

 # SVG Baker

-Tool for creating and manipulating SVG sprites.
+Node.js library for creating and manipulating SVG sprites.
 Build on top of [posthtml](https://github.com/posthtml/posthtml).

 **Work in progress!**

 ## Prerequisites

-- NodeJS >= 7 (some tests use async/await).
+- Node.js >= 6 for usage and Node.js >= 7 for development (some tests use async/await).
-- NPM 3 for installing yarn globally.
 - [yarn](https://yarnpkg.com).

 ## Getting started